DarrenFernandes0402/CS4337.006DarrenFernandesProject2/devlog.md

 Post-Log:-
     I got done and did try a test run.
 It is running fine but does tell me there is an error somewhere.
 Not sure where but I will look into it later, because it might be an error due to the.
+    I finsihed with the function find_exit that finds the exit and calls the functions find_Start and solve, whcih go through and solve the problem.

 December 10, 2025:-